CDI Tips and Tricks

 After a collection and its portfolios are activated in Alma/SFX, CDI is not aware of the changes until Alma/SFX publishes the updated list of holdings to CDI.
 For information on how to verify that a collection and its portfolios have been published to CDI, see the following documents:

-What type of collections are included in the collection facet in CDI?
+What types of collections are included in the collection facet for CDI?

 Collections can appear in the collection facet if they meet one of the following criteria: